KelTec Sub2000 - 9mm Plastic Foldy Boi

 Frequently Asked Questions

-What are the main pros of the KelTec Sub2000?
+What are the main advantages of the KelTec Sub2000?

-What are the significant cons of the KelTec Sub2000?
+What are the significant drawbacks of the KelTec Sub2000?

-Criticisms include a harsh recoil impulse due to its direct blowback action, an uncomfortable cheek weld on the buffer tube, poor iron sights, and a generally flimsy feel from its polymer construction, particularly the trigger guard and hinge.
+Key criticisms include harsh recoil impulse due to its direct blowback action, an uncomfortable cheek weld on the buffer tube, poor iron sights, and a generally 'flimsy' feel in its plastic components and hinge mechanism.

-Can you mount optics on the KelTec Sub2000 and still fold it?
+Can you mount standard optics on the KelTec Sub2000?

 Related News